danielskatz/sustaining-research-projects/README.md

 * Project needs to be big enough that customer need exists

 ####Case Studies
+#####Need to check and update
 * [MySQL](http://www.mysql.com/about/legal/licensing/oem/)
 * [SQLite](https://www.sqlite.org/copyright.html)

 ##Open core
-*Under an [open core](https://en.wikipedia.org/wiki/Open_core) model, some aspects of the project are free, but other features are proprietary and available only to paid users.
+*Under an [open core](https://en.wikipedia.org/wiki/Open_core) (or freemium) model, some aspects of the project are free, but other features are proprietary and available only to paid users.
 Usually this works when there is enterprise demand for the project.*

 ####Pros
 * Business model aligned with something people are willing to pay for